arisErrorCoder/foodie/README.md

 *   Search and Filter: Effortlessly search for specific dishes or filter by categories to find exactly what you're craving.
 *   Add to Cart: Easily add items to the shopping cart with just a click and manage quantities before checkout.

+<h2>🍰 Contribution Guidelines:</h2>

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements feel free to open an issue or submit a pull request.

 <h2>💻 Built with</h2>